Willi Heinz: Senior career

+International career

 In May 2017, he was invited to a training camp with the senior England squad by Eddie Jones.
 Heinz qualifies to represent England through his grandmother.

-In August 2019, he was selected as the starting scrum-half and vice-captain for England's first summer international against Wales.
+In August 2019, he was selected as the starting scrum-half and vice-captain for England's first Rugby World Cup warm-up match against Wales.
 That game marked his international debut for the England national team.
 The next day, Heinz was named in England's 31-man squad for the 2019 Rugby World Cup.

-On 23 February 2021, Heinz agreed to leave Gloucester for local rivals Worcester Warriors after six seasons on a two-year contract, option for a further season from the 2021–22 season.
-He left with immediate effect to return to New Zealand in March 2022.